-- 3. Following a bulk transfer from the British Steel Pension Scheme (the BSPS) and its entering into a PPF assessment period, the BSPS changed its name to the OBSPS.
-Simultaneously, the Trustee was replaced by Open Trustees.
-The Trustee was the trustee at the time of the actions complained of.
-Open Trustees, as the current OBSPS trustee, has been included as a respondent. - 4.
-Mr N's complaint was previously considered and was deemed to be materially similar to Mr A's case, PO-16970.
-Mr A's group contained 123 associated complaints, one of which was Mr N's.
-Mr A complained that the Trustee amended the CETV calculation basis resulting in significantly higher CETVs after his transfer had been completed, without informing him it would be changing the calculation basis.
-Mr A argued that the change should have been made at an earlier date, which meant the CETV he received was incorrect. - 5.
+- 3. I have previously considered Mr S' complaint and deemed it to be materially similar to Mr A's case, PO-16970.
+Mr A's group contained 123 associated complaints, one of which was Mr S'.
+Mr A complained that the Trustee amended the CETV calculation basis which resulted in significantly higher CETVs after his transfer had been completed.
+He complained that he should have been informed of the changes.
+He also argued that the change should have been made at an earlier date and, therefore, the CETV he received was incorrect. - 4.
 Mr A's complaint was determined on 13 January 2020.
-The Determination explains the reasons why Mr A's complaint was not upheld and can be found on my Office's website.
-Where Mr N's complaint overlaps, those points will not be repeated but reference will be made to the Determination of Mr A's case.
+The Determination explains the reasons why I did not uphold Mr A's complaint and can be found on my Office's website. - 5.
+The majority of the complaints within Mr A's group were discontinued following the determination of Mr A's case, on the basis that they were materially similar and therefore the outcome would be identical. - 6.
+On 17 March 2020, Mr S wrote to my Office and argued that his complaint was different to Mr A's, so should be considered separately.
+He said:-